 Who Must Be CCPA Compliant?
 Does It Apply To Me?

 A lot of businesses are wondering if they must be CCPA compliant.
-There’s a lot of questions floating around about whether or not it applies to businesses outside of California or if it applies to small businesses.
+Many questions are floating around about whether or not it applies to businesses outside of California or to small businesses.

 These are all common questions that many people are scrambling to get answers to: